rye/krye.io/_posts/2019-06-17-firewalling-with-iptables.md

 # Conclusion

 For some, `netfilter` is the firewall you never knew about, with `iptables` being its most simple manager.
-There are management tools out there (like `firewalld`) that add a layer of abstraction so you don't have to think in chains, but at the end of the day, `netfilter` is a very powerful
+There are management tools out there (like `firewalld`) that add a layer of abstraction so you don't have to think in chains, but at the end of the day, `netfilter` is one of many powerful and arguably underused features of the Linux kernel.